ahmadykhan555/data-structures-and-algorithms/Readings/binarySearchTrees.md

 # Tree

-A tree is an advanced data structure built on top of linked lists and specializes in a variety of use-cases.
+A tree is an advanced data structure consisting of nodes classified as parent, child sibling etc, built on top of linked lists and specializes in a variety of use-cases.

 ### Terminology